 Wednesday Evening.
-The weather to-day has been quite threatening, and the skipper thought it best to remain at our moorings; but with me the day has not been devoid of interest; for, in my sailor garb, I have been strolling about the town, studying the great and solemn drama of life, while playfully acting a subordinate part myself.
-This morning, as it happened, I went into the public graveyard, and spent an hour conning over the rude inscriptions to the memory of the departed.
-In that city of the dead I saw a number of the living walking to and fro, but there was one who attracted my particular attention.
-He was a sailor, and was seated upon an unmarked mound, with his feet resting upon a smaller one beside it, his head reclined upon one hand, while the other was occasionally passed across his face, as if wiping away a tear.
-I hailed him with a few kind questions, and my answer was the following brief tale:-
+The weather to-day has been threatening, and the skipper thought it best to remain at our moorings; but with me the day has not been devoid of interest; for, in my sailor garb, I have been strolling about the town, studying the solemn drama of life, while playfully acting a subordinate part myself.
+This morning, as it happened, I went into the public cemetery, and spent an hour conning over the rude inscriptions to the memory of the departed.
+In that city of the dead, I saw a number of the living walking to and fro, but there was one who 317 attracted my particular attention.
+He was a seaman of noble presence, seated upon an unmarked mound, with his feet resting upon a smaller one beside it, his head reclined upon one hand, while the other was occasionally passed across his face, as if wiping away a tear.
+I hailed him with a few kind questions, and my answer was the following brief tale.

-"Yes, sir, four years ago I shipped aboard that whaler, yonder, leaving behind me, in a sweet little cottage of my own, a mother, a wife, and an only boy.
-They were all in the enjoyment of good health, and happy; and, when we were under sail, and I saw from the mast-head how kindly they waved their handkerchiefs beside my door, I, too, was happy, even in my hour of grief.
-Since that time I have circumnavigated the globe, and every rare curiosity I could obtain, was intended for my darling ones at home.
-Last Saturday our ship returned, when I landed, flew to my dwelling, and found it locked.
+"Yes, sir, four years ago, I shipped aboard that whaler yonder, leaving behind me, in a sweet little cottage of my own, a mother, a wife, and an only boy.
+They were all in the enjoyment of good health, and happy; and, when we were under sail, and I saw from the mast-head how kindly they waved their handkerchiefs beside my door, I too was happy, even in my hour of grief.
+Since that time I have circumnavigated the globe, and every rare curiosity I could obtain was intended for my darling ones at home.
+Last Saturday our ship returned.
+I asked no questions of the pilot for he was a stranger, but I landed, flew to my dwelling, and found it locked.
 The flagging in my yard attracted my notice, and I thought it strange that the rank grass had been suffered to grow over it so thickly.
 The old minister passed by my gate, and running to him with extended hand, I inquired for my family.
-'Oh, Mr. B.,' said he, 'you must bless the Lord;-he gave them to you, and he hath taken them away.'
+'Oh Mr. B.,' said he, 'you must bless the Lord, 318 -he gave them to you, and he hath taken them away.'

 And as the thought stole into my brain, my suffering, sir, was intense, and I longed to die.
 And there they are, my wife and darling child, and, a step or two beyond, my dear old mother.
-Peace to their memories!"
+Peace to their memories."

-Such is the simple story I heard in the Nantucket graveyard, and I have pondered much upon the world of woe which must have been hidden in the breast of that old mariner.
+Such was the simple story, and I have pondered much upon the world of woe which must be hidden in the breast of that old mariner.

-After dinner to-day, I strolled into the company of some fishermen who were going after bass and bluefish, and in a short time I had captured, with my own hands, two big bass and some dozen bluefish-which I packed in ice as a present to some New York friends.
+After dinner, to-day, I got into company with some fishermen who were going after bass and bluefish, and in a short time I had captured, with my own hands, two big bass and some dozen bluefish,-which I packed in ice as a present to some New York friends.